tensorflow/swift-models/Transformer/README.md

-# Transformer
+# GPT-2 Text Generation

-This is an implementation of [OpenAI's GPT-2 Transformer language model](https://github.com/openai/gpt-2) using [Swift for TensorFlow](https://github.com/tensorflow/swift).
+This is a demonstration of text generation using [OpenAI's GPT-2 Transformer language model](https://github.com/openai/gpt-2) using [Swift for TensorFlow](https://github.com/tensorflow/swift).
+It is initialized with OpenAI's 117M pretrained checkpoint.

-Currently, the model must be run from the root of the swift-models project directory.
 You can run the model by sampling either unconditionally:

 ```sh
 swift run -c release TransformerDemo [temperature]